-Prior to the distribution, all of the outstanding shares of our common stock will be owned beneficially and of record by Ironwood.
-The following tables set forth information with respect to the expected beneficial ownership of our common stock immediately following the distribution and prior to giving effect to the private placement by: (i) each person who we believe will be a beneficial owner of more than five percent of our common stock, (ii) each of our expected directors and named executive officers and (iii) all of our expected directors and executive officers as a group.
-Except as noted below, we based the share amounts on each person's beneficial ownership of Ironwood common stock as of December 31, 2018, after giving effect to a distribution ratio of one share of Cyclerion common stock for every 10 shares of Ironwood common stock.
-Immediately following the distribution, we estimate that 15,548,838 shares of our common stock will be issued and outstanding based on the number of shares of Ironwood common stock outstanding as of February 25, 2019.
-The actual number of our outstanding shares of our common stock issued in the distribution will be determined on , 2019, the record date.
-Unless otherwise indicated, the address of each beneficial owner is in care of 301 Binney Street, Cambridge, MA 02142.
+Prior to the distribution, all of the out tstanding shares of our common stock wil l be owned beneficially and of record by Iro onwood.
+The following table sets forth information with respect to the expe cted beneficial ownership of our common stock by: (i) each person who we believe w vill be a beneficial owner of more than five percent of our common stock, (ii i) each expected director, director nomine e and named executive officer of us and (iii) all of our expected directors, director nominees and executive officers a as a group.
+Except as noted below, we bas ed the share amounts on each person's bene ficial ownership of Ironwood common stock as of , after § giving effect to a distribution ratio of shares of our common stock for every shares of Ironwood common stock.
+Immediately following the e distribution, we estimate that sha res of our common stock will be issued and outstanding based on the number of shares of Ironwood common st ock expected to be outstanding as of the i ecord date.
+The actual number of our outsta anding shares of our common stock following the distribution will be de termined on , 2019, the rec ord date.
+Unless otherwise indicated, the ad dress of each beneficial owner is in care of 301 Binney St, Cambridge, MA 02142.